WMZS-Modding/Pythons-for-WMW/README.md

 ## AbsoluteLocationChanger2

-A modified script of AbsoluteLocationChanger.py.
-This script is still shift all AbsoluteLocation values in a given XML file, but it's only change AbsoluteLocation in HS file in Filename.
+A modified script of `AbsoluteLocationChanger.py`.
+This script is still shift all AbsoluteLocation values in a given XML file, but it's only change `AbsoluteLocation` in `HS` file in `Filename`.

 ### Usage